Influenza (flu) and pregnancy

 How is the flu treated?

 If you think you have the flu even if you’ve been vaccinated, call your health care provider right away.
 She may prescribe an antiviral medicine to prevent or treat the flu.
 Antivirals kill infections caused by viruses.
-For flu, antivirals work best if you take them within 2 days of getting sick.
+They can make your flu milder and help you feel better faster.
+Antivirals also can help prevent serious flu complications, like pneumonia.
+For flu, antivirals work best if you take them within 2 days of havign symptoms.
 Quick treatment with antiviral medicine can help prevent serious flu complications.

 How can you stop the flu from spreading?